-NON-REFUNDABLE COURSE FEES, KIT FEE, EXTERNSHIP FEE AND TEXTBOOK FEES
+NON-REFUNDABLE COURSE FEES, KIT FEE, EXTERNSHIP FEE AND TEXTBOOK FEES included in the institutional refund calculation charts shown below.

-Amounts billed for all course fees, kit fees, and externship fees, as well as textbook fees for cosmetology career programs only, are not included in tuition; these separately billed fees are nonrefundable for students that withdraw or are terminated after the first day of class.
+Amounts billed for all course fees, kit fees, and externship fees, as well as textbook fees for cosmetology career programs only, are not included in tuition; these separately billed fees are non-refundable for students that withdraw or are terminated after the first day of class.
 Externship Fees are billed in the last quarter (12 weeks) of a student's program.
-Amounts billed for all fees are not included in the institutional refund calculation charts shown below.
+Amounts billed for all fees are not